gasps/gasps-Library/README.md

 *** THIS PRODUCT IS NOT BEING SOLD OR REDISTRUBITED / ALL CREDIT IS GIVEN IN README/DOCS ***

-This is the written documentation for gasps interface suite by siriusdevelopemnt, thank you guys.
+This is the written documentation for gasps interface suite by siriusdevelopement, thank you guys.

 ## Rayfield Docs - [https://github.com/SiriusDevelopmentGroup/rayfield-docs]